 Giving Compass’ Take:

-· Writing for The Conversation, Peter J. Hotez talks about his experience developing vaccines as a pediatrician-scientist and why he is so concerned about the anti-vaccine movement thriving in the US.
+· Peter J. Hotez explains why he is so concerned about the anti-vaccine movement thriving in the US.

 · Hotez expresses concern about the increase in unvaccinated children in the American West.
 How can donors play a role in their communities?

 · Read an article debunking the common fears and myths surrounding vaccines.

 As a pediatrician-scientist who develops new vaccines for neglected diseases, I spent most of my career in the Boston-Washington, D.C. corridor.

 While working in the Northeast, I had heard a few things about the anti-vaccine movement.
 As both a vaccine scientist and a father of four, including a daughter diagnosed with autism and intellectual disabilities, I followed the emergence of doubt over vaccine safety in the general public.
 Ultimately, in scientific circles, any debate ended when an overwhelming body of scientific evidence demonstrated there was no association between vaccines and autism.

 But then, in 2011, I relocated to Houston’s Texas Medical Center.
 I soon learned that, unlike in the Northeast, where the anti-vaccine movement so far seems restricted to small groups, the Texas anti-vaccine movement is aggressive, well-organized and politically engaged.